tamika-adams/tamika-adams.github.io/README.md

 ### Producer / Reporter / Writer

-Tamika Adams is a freelance podcast producer and audio reporter based in Los Angeles.
-She's currently a producer with Dustlight Productions.
-Her latest project is producing Spotify's Renegades: Born in The U.S.A. featuring Former President Barack Obama and music icon Bruce Springsteen.
-Before that, she produced on LAist Studio's California Love podcast.
-She has produced for KPCC's daily magazine show Take Two and contributed to KPCC's web arm LAist.
-Tamika is also working to develop a horror-fiction podcast - more soon.
+Tamika Adams is an award-winning freelance podcast producer and audio reporter based in Los Angeles.
+Her latest project is When Diana Met - a companion podcast from CNN Audio and Pineapple Street Studios.
+She also senior produced Season 3 of iHeart Radio's How to Citizen Podcast with Baratunde.
+Prior to podcasting, she produced daily news for LA's NPR station KPCC.
+Tamika is currently developing a podcast that centers on pivotal moments in space exploration - more soon.